Note: This article is from 2021.

 The Latrun olive press charges 1 shekel/kg, with a minimum of 100kg.
 Since we brought 96kg, we paid 100 shekel.
 We got 17 liters.
 So I guess we paid… um (opens calculator app)… NIS 5.82/liter.
 Considering the hours invested and the cost of organic cold-pressed olive oil, we earned probably NIS 1.20/hr for hard physical labor.
-This is not a financial decision.
-I don’t believe that the value of the experience or the product can be measured in money.
+So yeah… This is not an efficient way to save money!
+Still, I don’t believe that the value of the experience or the product can be measured in money.
 It’s absolutely one of my favorite annual events, and we enjoy the results for months to come BH.

 Update in 2022: Prices have slightly increased at the Latrun Olive press.
 It’s now 2 shekel/kg for up to 100kg.
 Over 100kg is 1.5 shekel/kg.

 This looks so amazing!
 Can I join?

 We’re done for this year.
 But there are thousands of other olive trees in Eretz Yisrael for you to pick.
 The harvest season is just getting started!
 Anyone looking for a fun and easy olive picking and pressing experience, I heard that Alladin near Modiin is great (though I’ve never been there).
 Only attempt what we did if you’re excited about a few days of hard labor in the hot sun and no guaranteed outcome.

 My name is Naomi and this is my tiny little farm in the heart of the rapidly growing city of Beit Shemesh, Israel.
 I enjoy growing, making and processing as much of my family's food and household essentials as possible, while nurturing a biodiverse ecosystem filled with beauty and life.